ballerina-platform/module-ballerinax-azure-cache-redis/README.md

 ### Delete a Azure Cache Instance

 This part describes how to use the ballerina connector to delete a specific azure cache for redis instance.
 We must pass subscription id, resource group name where cache instance resides and cache instance name as parameters to delete a specific azure cache for redis instance.
-It returns an boolean if  operation is successful or error if the operation is unsuccessful.
+It returns boolean if the operation is successful or error if the operation is unsuccessful.
 Only after deleted completely another instance can be created with the same name.
-It takes some time to delete instance, so we can check for state of cache instance to ensure it is deleted.
+It takes some time to delete an instance, so we can check for the state of cache instance to ensure it is deleted.

 ```ballerina
 boolean|error response = azureRedisManagementClient->deleteRedisCache(SUBSCRIPTION_ID>, "TestCache", "TestResourceGroup");